 Many welding lines and big rivets are used and these are made an impression of burliness.
 It is not detailed like German tanks which is one of the appeal points of Russian tanks.

-My most favorite point of KV series is a wide and heavy caterpillar.
+My most favorite point of the KV series is a wide and heavy caterpillar.
 I have dry brushing and made shine, attracted attention.
 I shaded off the side of the chassis in various ways not to become monotonous.

-Headlight clear parts are excellent of this KV series kit.
+Headlight clear parts are excellent for this KV series kit.
 I hope all of the other tank kit headlight parts are the same as this quality.

 The tank crew is out of the hatch.
 He is looking left side.

 Another tank crew.
 I can paint the injection figure’s face not so bad these days.
 This guy looks like western people…

 Tank crew’s blue coverall is a good accent on this green tank.
 I think having rust on the wires first, but other many areas are already rusty and it’s enough.

 I attached dimensional mud to use putty.
-In recent days, I think it’s not a diorama so no need too much effect of weathering all the time.
+In recent days, I think it’s not a diorama so no need for too much effect of weathering all the time.

 There were two marks on the side of this turret which is some kind of hooks but it’s not suitable for this kit and removed all.
 I should have done it earlier, before the painting process…

 These photos are taken based on ISO 400 for a try.
 But noises are many, I suppose.
 The ISO 200 setting is better.
 Anyway, I need to research, try, and error.

-KV-2 is a simple shape and a very nice presence.
+KV-2 is a simple shape and has a very nice presence.
 I made many KV series, fully enjoyed myself.